-The event notification that is sent to your notification URL includes the following metadata headers:
+The event notification that's sent to your notification URL includes the following metadata headers:

-square-retry-number.
-The number of times Square has resent a notification for the given event (including the current retry) as an integer.
-The retry number does not include the original notification and is only present when there has been at least one unsuccessful delivery.
+square-retry-number- The number of times Square has resent a notification for the given event (including the current retry) as an integer.
+The retry number doesn't include the original notification and is only present when there has been at least one unsuccessful delivery.

-square-retry-reason.
-The reason why the last notification delivery failed.
-The retry reason is only present when there is at least one unsuccessful delivery and has the following possible values:
+square-retry-reason- The reason why the last notification delivery failed.
+The retry reason is only present when there's at least one unsuccessful delivery and has the following possible values:

-ssl_error.
-Square could not verify the client's SSL certificate.
+ssl_error- Square couldn't verify the client's SSL certificate.

 The following shows header information as it appears on webhook.site: